 Business Line Key Setup for High Volume Phone Users

 If you're constantly on the phone, it's a good idea to invest in a phone with several configurable line keys.
 An entry-level phone may only support one or two lines, whereas an executive model may boast up to 16 lines.
-For recommendations on which phone is best suited for your calling needs, check out our Top Phones of 2019 Guide.
+For recommendations on which phone is best suited for your calling needs, check out our Top Phones Guide.

 Secretary / Receptionist / Administrative Assistant